 Therapy your way.

-The Talk Shop is now offering Telehealth for private pay and insurance clients through our secure HIPAA compliant platform.
+The Talk Shop is now offering Telehealth throughout ALL of Texas for private pay and insurance clients through our secure HIPAA compliant platform.

 Couples and Marriage Counseling